 Rules of Procedure

 Article 1.
 The Rules of Procedure of the FMA shall govern:

 (1) the organisational structure and the distribution of responsibilities to the FMA’s organisational units (Distribution of Responsibilities);

 (2) the FMA’s regulation on representation.

-The Rules of Procedure of the FMA can be found in German.
+The FMA’s Rules of Procedure of the FMA are available in in German.

-Pursuant to the legal provisions in the Financial Market Authority Act the Austrian Financial Market Authority is made up of the Executive Board and the Supervisory Board.
-The Supervisory Board consists of six members who are like the Executive Directors appointed by the Minister of Finance and the Austrian Central Bank.
-The Austrian Federal Economic Chamber makes suggestions for two additional co-opted members.
+Pursuant to the legal provisions in the Financial Market Authority Act, the Austrian Financial Market Authority’s bodies consist of the Executive Board and the Supervisory Board.
+The Supervisory Board consists of eight members, who like the Executive Directors are appointed by the Minister of Finance and the Oesterreichische Nationalbank.
+The Austrian Economic Chambers (WKO) proposed two additional co-opted members.
 The Supervisory Board oversees the management of the FMA; for certain undertakings the approval of the Supervisory Board is required.